Bijnor: Demographics

-As per 2011 census, Bijnor urban agglomeration had a population of 115,381 out of which males were 60,656 and females were 54,725.
+As per the 2011 census, Bijnor urban agglomeration had a population of 115,381, including 60,656 males and 54,725 females.
 The effective literacy rate (7+ population) was 77.90 per cent.

 Government and politics

 Nagar Palika Parishad Bijnor is the local governing body of Bijnor city.

 Bijnor district administration is headed by the district magistrate and collector (DM) of Bijnor, an IAS officer, who reports to the divisional commissioner of Moradabad.
 The DM is in charge of property records and revenue collection for the central government and oversees the elections held in the city.
-He is also responsible for maintaining law and order in the city.
-The DM is assisted by two additional district magistrates and several other officers.
+The DM is also responsible for maintaining law and order in the city, and is assisted by two additional district magistrates and several other officers.

 Bijnor district comes under the Bareilly Police Zone and Moradabad Police Range.
 The district police is headed by a superintendent of police (SP), who is an IPS officer, and is assisted by two additional superintendents of police for city and east from the Provincial Police Service.
 Each of the several police circles is headed by a circle officer in the rank of deputy superintendent of police.

 Bijnor has a District Court under the High Court of Judicature of Allahabad.
 The court is headed by the district judge of Bijnor, who is assisted by numerous additional district judges, civil judges and additional civil judges.